harikt/aurav2book/manuscript/introduction.md

 The `web/index.php` is where you need to point your virtual host.
 Check the chapter Setting up your virtual host for more information.

-Alternatively you can start the built in PHP server.
+Alternatively you can start the built-in PHP server.

 ```bash